 In addition to the environmentally destructive carbon dioxide, a variety of other toxic and poisonous gases are released during the combustion of fossil fuels.
 These harmful gases include methane, oxides of nitrogen, sulfur dioxide, carbon monoxide, and unburnt hydrocarbons.
 The presence of these gases substantially lowers the air quality.

 People’s health and well-being may be jeopardized by the presence of these gases in the atmosphere.
 Long-term exposure to these air pollutants has been linked to a variety of health concerns which include asthma attacks, Lung cancer, allergies, chronic bronchitis, chronic obstructive pulmonary disease (COPD), pneumonia, and headaches are only a few of the conditions.

 Harmful gases include methane, oxides of nitrogen, sulfur dioxide, carbon monoxide, and unburnt hydrocarbons.
 The presence of these gases substantially lowers the air quality.

 Additionally, the presence of acidic gases can lead to acidic rain, which can kill crops and aquatic life by acidifying their habitats.
 Moreover, acid rain will also damage monuments and structures made from marble and limestone.

-Solar energy, on the other hand, operates completely emission-free and, therefore, does not contribute any pollutants into the atmosphere.
+On the other hand, solar energy helps the environment as it operates completely emission-free and, therefore, does not contribute any pollutants into the atmosphere.
 In addition, transitioning to solar can help offset the current concentration of pollutants in the air by lowering the emission rate, which makes it easier for the planet’s natural cycle to regulate these pollutants and heal itself.